Harrison Ford: Career

-1964–1976
+1964–1976: Early work

-In 1964, after a season of summer stock with the Belfry Players in Wisconsin, Ford traveled to Los Angeles to apply for a job in radio voice-overs.
-He did not get it, but stayed in California and eventually signed a $150-per-week contract with Columbia Pictures' new talent program, playing bit roles in films.
+In 1964, after a season of summer stock with the Belfry Players in Wisconsin, Ford traveled to Los Angeles and eventually signed a contract with Columbia Pictures' new talent program.
 His first known role was an uncredited one as a bellhop in Dead Heat on a Merry-Go-Round (1966).
 There is little record of his non-speaking (or "extra") roles in film.
-Ford was at the bottom of the hiring list, having offended producer Jerry Tokofsky after he played a bellboy in the feature.
-He was told by Tokovsky that when actor Tony Curtis delivered a bag of groceries, he did it like a movie star; Ford felt his job was to act like a bellboy.
+Ford was at the bottom of the hiring list, having offended producer Jerry Tokofsky.
+According to one anecdote, Tokofsky told Ford that when actor Tony Curtis delivered a bag of groceries, he could tell that Curtis was a movie star whereas Ford wasn't; Ford immediately retorted that if Curtis was truly a talented actor, he would've delivered them like a bellhop.
+Ford was apparently fired soon after.

 His speaking roles continued next with Luv (1967), though he was still uncredited.
 He was finally credited as "Harrison J. Ford" in the 1967 Western film A Time for Killing, starring Glenn Ford, George Hamilton and Inger Stevens, but the "J" did not stand for anything since he has no middle name.
 It was added to avoid confusion with a silent film actor named Harrison Ford, who appeared in more than 80 films between 1915 and 1932 and died in 1957.
 Ford later said that he was unaware of the existence of the earlier actor until he came upon a star with his own name on the Hollywood Walk of Fame.
 Ford soon dropped the "J" and worked for Universal Studios, playing minor roles in many television series throughout the late 1960s and early 1970s, including Gunsmoke, Ironside, The Virginian, The F.B.I., Love, American Style and Kung Fu.
 He appeared in the western Journey to Shiloh (1968) and had an uncredited, non-speaking role in Michelangelo Antonioni's 1970 film Zabriskie Point as an arrested student protester.
+In 1968, he also worked as a camera operator for one of the Doors' tours.
 French filmmaker Jacques Demy chose Ford for the lead role of his first American film, Model Shop (1969), but the head of Columbia Pictures thought Ford had "no future" in the film business and told Demy to hire a more experienced actor.
 The part eventually went to Gary Lockwood.
 Ford later commented that the experience had been nevertheless a positive one because Demy was the first to show such faith in him.